Ken Barrett (loyalist): Finucane trial

 Barrett was interviewed for an episode of the BBC's documentary series Panorama, which was examining the Finucane murder.
-Barrett was shown telling the programme that he had been involved in the killing and the documentary reignited the furore over the issue allegations of collusion between the security forces and loyalist paramilitaries.
+Barrett was shown telling the programme that he had been involved in the killing and the documentary reignited the furore over the issue of collusion between the security forces and loyalist paramilitaries.
 In the documentary, Barrett claimed that the murder had initially been suggested by Jim Spence of C Company and that Spence had introduced Barrett to a contact in Special Branch who had informed Barrett that Finucane controlled the Provisional IRA's finances.
 Barrett also claimed that an RUC roadblock had been set up specifically to help the killers that night, adding that "Finucane would have been alive today if the peelers [police] hadn't interfered".

 Barrett was arrested for the murder of Pat Finucane in England in late May 2003 after he had boasted to two undercover policemen, posing as international drug dealers as part of a sting operation, that he had "fucking massacred" Finucane.
 Johnny Adair, who had been expelled from the UDA in 2003, had hoped to use the Finucane trial to push for his own return as he believed that his arch rival Jim Spence would be revealed in the course of the trial as an agent of the British government, something Adair had maintained in his criticism of Spence.
 According to author Ian S. Wood, Spence called on the help of UDA brigadier Mo Courtney in an attempt to secure Barrett's co-operation in avoiding as long a case as possible.
 Wood claimed that Spence had promised Courtney a substantial sum of money to "lean on" Barrett, with both men being held on remand in Maghaberry at the time.
 In secret recordings played at his trial he described his feelings after killing Finucane, "I lost no sleep over it.
 All is fair in love and war.
 I have to be honest, I whacked a few people in the past".
 Barrett pleaded guilty to the murder as well as eleven other charges and as a result only briefly appeared on the stand with Spence's name not mentioned in his short testimony.
 He was sentenced to life imprisonment with a recommendation that he serve a minimum of twenty-two years.